‘Young And The Restless’ Justin Hartley Cast In ‘Bad Moms’ Sequel: ‘This Is Us’ Actor To Play Male Stripper

 A stripper and a firefighter

-The Young and the Restless spoilers revealed that Justin Hartley, who played Adam Newman on the CBS soap opera has joined the cast of the Bad Moms sequel called A Bad Moms Christmas.
+The Young and the Restless spoilers revealed that Justin Hartley, who played Adam Newman on the CBS soap opera, has joined the cast of the Bad Moms sequel called A Bad Moms Christmas.

 The soap actor will play Ty Swindle, a fireman, and male stripper who will fall for Kathryn Hahn’s character, Carla.